 Testamentary records from 1923-1951 are now available to search by name of the deceased in our online catalogue.
 This is in addition to the calendars of wills and administrations searchable online for the years 1858-1920 and 1922-1982.

-The National Archives is listing and making available files that relate to compensation claims for property losses during the Civil War period, 1921-1923, and files for counties Cork and Kerry are now available to search online.
-Further releases of the compensation files will be searchable as and when those for the remaining counties are listed. [...]
+The National Archives is listing and making available files that relate to compensation claims for property losses during the Civil War period, 1921-1923.
+Currently, nine counties are searchable online.
+Remaining counties will be added to the online catalogue as listing is completed.

 The ”Guide to the records deposited in the Public Record Office of Ireland“ by former Assistant Deputy Keeper of the Public Records Herbert Wood is now available to consult on our website.
 Published in 1919, the guide lists the collections lodged in the PROI at that time, many of which were subsequently destroyed in the fire during [...]